 - Check with the FTC and your state attorney general’s office about known work from home freelance job scams.

 Here are a few more things you can do to protect yourself from falling victim to freelance job scams:

 - Never take a work from home freelance job ad at face value.

 - Never send money for information about a work from home freelance job.
 Again, never.

 - Always do your research on the company before you sign up for anything.

 - Never attend a seminar where someone promises to teach you how to get rich quick with a work from home freelance job opportunity.

-- Remember … if it sounds to good to be true, in this case, it definitely is!
+- Remember, if it sounds to good to be true, it almost always is.